 Import Data to an Organization

-Bitwarden provides a data import tool for easy migration from any password management solution to your Organization Vault.
-You can also use the data import tool to import from one Bitwarden Organization to another, or to import a Bitwarden Encrypted Export.
+Import data directly to your Organization for easy migration from any password management solution.
+You can also import from one Organization to another, or import an encrypted export.

 Import to your Organization

 Data can be imported to Bitwarden from the web vault or CLI.
 Data is encrypted locally before being sent to the server for storage.
 To import data to an Organization Vault:

 Open your Organization and navigate to the Tools tab: